probmods/dippl/examples/coarsetofine.md

     return Enumerate(
       function(){
         var fineParams = map(
-          params,
+          function(cV){return instantiate(cV, abstractValue);},
-          function(cV){return instantiate(cV, abstractValue);});
+		  params);
         return abstractValue[sample(depERP, fineParams)];
       });
   };

   // Now params are fine-grained values, so we can build a
   // concrete independent erp; we just need to restrict the
   // support to values in the support of coarseValue. var getFineERP = function(params, coarseValue){
     return Enumerate(